 A Hemoglobin test shows how much oxygen the red blood cells are able to carry.
 A normal hemoglobin level is between 12 and 16.

 A Hematocrit shows the percentage of red blood cells in the blood.
 A normal hematocrit is between 36 and 50.

 Signs of a Low Red Blood Cell Count

 When the hemoglobin count is low, the body is not able to get as much oxygen to go throughout the body.

 If your child needs a blood transfusion, the blood given will match your child’s blood type.
-The blood will be given over several hours into a vein, through a central venous catheter or an IV in the arm.
+The blood will be given over several hours into a vein, through an IV in the arm.
 Your child will be checked during the transfusion for signs of a reaction.